kubevela/kubevela/docs/en/concepts.md

+---
-# Core Concepts of KubeVela
+title:  Core Concepts of KubeVela
+---

 *"KubeVela is a scalable way to create PaaS-like experience on Kubernetes"*